Regulatory Compliance: Benefits and Best Practices to Keep Your Business Safe [+ Checklist]

 Who it applies to: Merchants and service providers who store, process, or transmit cardholder data or can impact the security of their customers’ cardholder data.

 The Payment Card Industry Data Security Standard (PCI DSS) was created in 2006 to ensure that all companies that accept, process, store, or transmit credit card information operate securely.
-The framework is primarily intended to keep cardholder information safe.
-All companies handling this information must comply with PCI DSS, regardless of size.
+The framework is primarily intended for consumer protection and keeping cardholder information safe.
+All financial institutions, retail companies, and other organizations handling this information must comply with PCI DSS, regardless of size.

 Unlike government-mandated frameworks, payment brands (MasterCard, Visa, etc.) enforce PCI DSS compliance.